• English

 wadielallaqi

-Historical mining focused totally on the mining of high-grade quartz veins and alluvial gold.
+Historical mining focused on mining high-grade quartz veins and alluvial gold.
 The stooped-out quartz veins clearly show the historical mining activity.
-Waste dumps and tailing too can be seen in a number of deposits showing that the site saw significant mining activities in the past.
+Waste dumps and tailing, too, can be seen in several deposits, indicating that the site saw significant mining activities in the past.

-The wadi is also used by the nomadic tribes of Bejas who reside in the area.
-Also, around 1000 members of Bisharyn and Ababda have been seen here.
-The tribes used this land to graze livestock, for producing charcoal for fuel, and even collect medicinal plants.
+The Wadi is also used by the nomadic tribes of Bejas who reside there.
+Also, around 1,000 members of Bisharyn and Ababda have been seen here.
+The tribes used this land to graze livestock, produce charcoal for fuel, and even collect medicinal plants.
 Also, quarrying of nickel and copper and agriculture on a small scale was done here.
-A variety of medicinal plants was also collected from the area.
+A variety of medicinal plants was also gathered from the area.

-However, all such activities were somehow stopped from the Wadi in 1989 after which the same was declared as a nature reserve which is being managed by the Egyptian Environmental Affairs Agency.
-In 1993 it was also declared a Biosphere Reserve by UNESCO.
+However, all such activities were somehow stopped by the Wadi in 1989, after which the same was declared as a nature reserve, which is being managed by the Egyptian Environmental Affairs Agency.
+In 1993, it was also declared a Biosphere Reserve by UNESCO.

 Wadi Allaqi Regional

-Wadi Allaqi regional is made up of nine tenement areas out of which eight contain historical gold workings and the ninth one is a rich reserve of copper-nickel deposits.
-There are in total nine Wadi Allaqi prospects, each of which covers 16km2 in area.
+The Wadi Allaqi region comprises nine tenement areas, eight containing historic gold workings.
+The ninth area is a rich reserve of copper-nickel deposits.
+Overall, there are nine Wadi Allaqi prospects, each covering 16km2.

 • Egypt consultant